mac3k/SQL-data-academy-project/README.md

 I used the view 'v_GDP_changes_influence' to create a briefer overview of GDP development and its effect on prices and wages.
 Using CASE, I created the conditions and commented the results directly in the table.
 Data from the primary and secondary table were used.
 ## Outputs
 #### 1) Do wages increase over the years in all industries, or do some experience a decline?
+Based on the data, the average annual wage fell in at least one year compared to the previous year in 15 industries (A Zemědělství, lesnictví, rybářství, B	Těžba a dobývání, D	Výroba a rozvod elektřiny, plynu, tepla a klimatiz. vzduchu, E	Zásobování vodou; činnosti související s odpady a sanacemi, F	Stavebnictví, G	Velkoobchod a maloobchod; opravy a údržba motorových vozidel, I	Ubytování, stravování a pohostinství, J	Informační a komunikační činnosti, K	Peněžnictví a pojišťovnictví, L	Činnosti v oblasti nemovitostí, M	Profesní, vědecké a technické činnosti, N	Administrativní a podpůrné činnosti, O	Veřejná správa a obrana; povinné sociální zabezpečení, P	Vzdělávání, R	Kulturní, zábavní a rekreační činnosti).
+However, there are also 4 sectors where salaries are increasing year on year (C	Zpracovatelský průmysl, H	Doprava a skladování, Q	Zdravotní a sociální péče, S	Ostatní činnosti).
 #### 2) How much can one buy in terms of liters of milk and kilograms of bread for the first and last comparable periods in the available data on prices and wages?
+A person with an average salary of 20754 CZK in 2006 could buy 1287 of kg of Chléb konzumní kmínový.
+A person with an average salary of 20754 CZK in 2006 could buy 1437 of l of Mléko polotučné pasterované.
+A person with an average salary of 32536 CZK in 2018 could buy 1342 of kg of Chléb konzumní kmínový.
+A person with an average salary of 32536 CZK in 2018 could buy 1642 of l of Mléko polotučné pasterované.
 #### 3) Which food category experiences the slowest price increase (lowest percentage year-on-year growth)?
+Based on the data, there are 4 food categories, where the average price increase for the examined period was even negative:
+Rajská jablka červená kulatá	117101	-3.81 %
+Cukr krystalový	118101	-3.48 %
+Konzumní brambory	117401	-0.22 %
+Pečivo pšeničné bílé	111303	-0.11 %
 #### 4) Is there a year in which the year-on-year increase in food prices is significantly higher than the growth in wages (greater than 10%)?
+I calculated the differences in year-on-year percentage changes in food prices and wages.
+For none of the examined years (period 2006 - 2018) was not identified a difference higher than 10%.
+The biggest difference was in 2013:
+The difference between average food prices and wages in 2013 compared to the previous year was 6.4 %.
 #### 5) Does the GDP level influence changes in wages and food prices?
 In other words, if the GDP rises significantly in a given year, does it result in a more pronounced increase in food prices or wages in the same or subsequent years?
+I found that in some years it can be stated that the year-on-year change in GDP had an effect (direct or indirect) on the change in salaries and food prices.
+The year-on-year trend in average prices closely follows the trend in GDP in 2007, 2009, 2010, 2014 and 2018.
+The year-on-year trend in average wages closely follows the trend in GDP in 2007, 2010, 2011, 2013, 2014, 2016 and 2017.